yash0530/system_design_learning/README.md

 - Partition Tolerance: A system that is partition-tolerant can sustain any amount of network failure that doesn’t result in a failure of the entire network.
     - Data is sufficiently replicated across combinations of nodes and networks to keep the system up through intermittent outages.

+## Consistent Hashing
+- It maps both keys and servers to a virtual "ring", and a key is assigned to the first server it encounters moving clockwise around the ring.
+- Node and keys are both hashed and mapped to the ring.
+- Virtual nodes for better distribution.
+- Self balancing binary search tree for searching nodes.

+## Long Polling vs WebSockets vs Server Sent Events
+- Popular communication protocols between a client like a web browser and a web server.

+### AJAX
+* The client periodically polls the server for new data using standard HTTP requests.

+### Long Polling
+* The browser sends an HTTP request and the server holds it open until it has new data (or times out), then responds and closes it.
+The browser then immediately sends another request.
+So it’s still “request/response,” just with very slow responses.
+* Complexity: Simple to build; hard to scale well

+### WebSockets
+* WebSocket provides Full duplex communication channels over a single TCP connection, client establishes a WebSocket connection through a process known as the WebSocket handshake.
+    * Browser and server upgrade an HTTP connection to the WebSocket protocol.
+* The server and client can exchange data in both directions at any time, with lower overheads, facilitating real-time data transfer.
+* Standardized way for the server to send content to the browser without being asked by the client - back and forth while keeping the connection open.
+* Best for: Chats, games, collaborative apps
+* Complexity: More complex infra/protocol handling

+### Server Sent Events (SSEs)
+* Browser opens a special HTTP connection (using EventSource) that the server keeps open and continuously streams text events down to the browser.
+Only the server can push data; the browser cannot send messages back on that same channel.
+* Live feeds, notifications, dashboards
+* Complexity: Moderate; simpler than WebSockets